-- a) Where the Company is seriously considering, and prior to the taking of any definite decision on, the introduction of major workplace changes that are likely to have a significant effect on Employees, the Company must notify and consult with the affected Employees, or their nominated representative/s (e.g. Union or other representative). - b) The Company must recognise the representative appointed by an Employee (if any), and consult in good faith in relation to such proposed changes, including by representing Employees during consultation regarding the proposed changes.
-For the purpose of this consultation, the Company will invite any nominated representative/s (e.g. Union or other representative) to attend the consultations under this clause.
-Such consultation will occur off site (also noting that this does not confer a general right to enter site to hold discussions with Employees). - c) For the purposes of the discussion the Company will provide the relevant Employees and/or their nominated representative/s in writing: - (i) All relevant information about the change including the nature of the change proposed; - (ii) Information about the expected effects of the change on the Employees; and - (iii) Any other matters likely to affect the Employees. - d) However, the Company is not required to disclose confidential or commercially sensitive information. - e) The Company must give prompt and genuine consideration to matters raised about the major change by the relevant Employees. - f) "Significant Effects" under this clause include termination of employment (including redundancy), major changes in the composition, operation or size of the Employer's workforce or in the skills required, the elimination or diminution of job opportunities, promotion opportunities or job tenure; the alteration of hours of work; the need for retraining or transfer of Employees to other work areas or locations and the restructuring of jobs. - 31.4 Consultation about changes to rosters or hours of work - a) Where the Company proposes to change an Employee's regular roster or ordinary hours of work, the Company must consult with the Employee(s) affected and, if required their representative, about the proposed change. - b) As soon as practicable after proposing to introduce the change, the Company must: - (i) discuss with the relevant Employees the introduction of the change; and - (ii) for the purposes of the discussion, provide to the relevant Employees and their representative if requested by the Employees: - (iii) all relevant information about the change, including the nature of the change; and - (iv) information about what the Company reasonably believes will be the effects of the change on the Employees; and - (v) information about any other matters that the Company reasonably believes are likely to affect the Employees; and - invite the Employee(s) affected and any applicable representatives, to give their views about the impact of the proposed change (including any impact in relation to their family or caring responsibilities); and give consideration to any views about the impact
+- a) Where the Company is seriously considering, and prior to the taking of any definite decision on, the introduction of major workplace changes that are likely to have a significant effect on Employees, the Company must notify and consult with the affected Employees, or their nominated representative/s (e.g. Union or other representative). - b) The Company must recognise the representative appointed by an Employee (if any) and consult in good faith in relation to such proposed changes, including by representing Employees during consultation regarding the proposed changes.
+For the purpose of this consultation, the Company will invite any nominated representative/s (e.g. Union or other representative) to attend the consultations under this clause. - c) For the purposes of the discussion the Company will provide the relevant Employees and/or their nominated representative/s in writing: - (i) All relevant information about the change including the nature of the change proposed; - (ii) Information about the expected effects of the change on the Employees; and - (iii) Any other matters likely to affect the Employees. - d) However, the Company is not required to disclose confidential or commercially sensitive information. - e) The Company must give prompt and genuine consideration to matters raised about the major change by the relevant Employees. - f) "Significant Effects" under this clause include termination of employment (including redundancy), major changes in the composition, operation or size of the Company's workforce or in the skills required, the elimination or diminution of job opportunities, promotion opportunities or job tenure; the alteration of hours of work; the need for retraining or transfer of Employees to other work areas or locations and the restructuring of jobs. - 31.4 Consultation about changes to rosters or hours of work - a) Where the Company proposes to change an Employee's regular roster or ordinary hours of work, the Company must consult with the Employee(s) affected and, if required their representative, about the proposed change. - b) As soon as practicable after proposing to introduce the change, the Company must: - (i) discuss with the relevant Employees the introduction of the change; and - (ii) for the purposes of the discussion, provide to the relevant Employees and their representative if requested by the Employees: - (iii) all relevant information about the change, including the nature of the change; and - (iv) information about what the Company reasonably believes will be the effects of the change on the Employees; and - (v) information about any other matters that the Company reasonably believes are likely to affect the Employees; and - (vi) invite the Employee(s) affected and any applicable representatives, to give their views about the impact of the proposed change (including any impact in relation to their family or caring responsibilities); and give consideration to any views about the impact